-The history of Halloween dates back to the early Celtic pagan festival Samhain, celebrated in Ireland and Scotland, and the Welsh equivalent – Calan Gaeaf.
+The history of Halloween dates back to the ancient Celtic festival Samhain, celebrated in Ireland and Scotland, and the Welsh equivalent – Calan Gaeaf.

-The festival marked the end of the harvest season, where the locals honoured the pagan gods and gave thanks for all they had received.
-They believed that the night before the festival (31st October) was a ‘spirit night’ where the boundary between the spirit world and ours grew thin and Gods walked among us.
+The festival marked the end of the harvest season, where the locals honored the pagan gods and gave thanks for all they had received.
+They believed that the night before the festival (October 31st), All Hallows Eve, was a ‘spirit night’ where the boundary between the spirit world and ours grew thin and Gods walked among us.

-As Christianity rose throughout Europe, pagan festivals became outlawed or assimilated into Christian traditions.
+As Christianity rose throughout Europe, Celtic priests and pagan festivals became outlawed or assimilated into Christian traditions.
 By merging the old and the new, Halloween was born.

 Although not all Halloween traditions date back to that original festival, it’s surprising how many did, and the origins of those that have appeared since.